• Charging

 Watts Up

-Nearby public chargepoints are shown within the free CarPlay interface.
-We show location, distance, power rating and live availability.
-Favourite chargers can be added to allow for quick reference.
+Nearby public chargepoints are shown within the free CarPlay interface, this shows location, distance, power rating and live availability.
+And you can ‘favourite’ the chargers you like for quick reference.

 Watts Up Route